 When To Get Your Cat Their Booster Shots

 Depending on the vaccine, adult cats should receive booster shots yearly or every three years.
-Your vet will advise when you bring your adult cat back for booster shots.
+Your vet will advise when you bring your adult cat in for booster shots.

 Full Protection From Your Kitten's First Vaccines